NeuroTechX/learn.neurotechedu.com/README.md

 We have set up the contribution process to be as simple as possible so that people who don’t have much experience programming are still able to contribute.

 + There are two ways to do so:
-- By editing a new page directly on Github and requesting a commit
+- By editing a new page directly on Github.
-- By cloning this repository, instally jekyll and making the page locally (this option allows for previews).
+- By cloning this repository, installing jekyll and making the page locally (this option allows for previews).

-With either, once done, you push a commit to us and once a approaved you content becomes part of the wbesite.
+With either, once done, you push a commit to us and once approved, your content becomes part of the website.

-Both options require a combination of HTML and Markdown are used, but for the purpose of contributing you only need to know the Markdown format which you can learn about here.
-Unlike HTML, Markdown is very sensitive about spacing.
+The first option allows you to only use markdown, a very simple syntax designed to accomodate prose in web documents.
+It does require precise spacing.
 Elements such as lists might need a blank line before and after the element in order to work properly.
+You can read more about it here.

-##Editing directly on Github
+###Editing directly on Github
 Head to /pages and click on the template file

 1. Rename the file to your liking